nagasudhirpulla/taming_python/blog/skills/sftp_setup.md

 * Now the `sshd` and `ssh-agent` windows services should be installed.
 This can be seen in the `services.msc` window
 * Change the startup type to Automatic from Manual and start both the `sshd` and `sshd-agent` services.
 Since we have set the startup type as automatic, both the services will start automatically upon system startup.
 TODO windows background services image
+* Create the appropriate firewall policy to expose the sftp port 22

 ![iis_ftp_minimum_windows_features](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/iis_ftp_minimum_windows_features.PNG)
 #### Step 2 - Create an FTP site in IIS